Sauntering Songs (2022)

 Nashua Pride Festival, Melina Jaharis, mezzo-soprano.
 Nashua Community Music School, Nashua, NH, 6/25/22.

-New Dramatists, arrangement for three voices presented as part of music-theater workshop.
+New Dramatists, version for three voices presented as part of music-theater workshop.
 Blake Friedman, Nicole Mitchell, and Camille Harris, vocalists, with Charity Wicks, piano.
 New York NY, 4/19/18.

 Lyrics by Megan Cohen.